Metal Dog Bed: When to Add a Mat for Real Comfort

 3. Run a real use cleanup test.
 Remove hair, wipe the frame, and wash the cover if you added one, because a setup that is comfortable but annoying to maintain often stops being used consistently.

-Record for 3 days before deciding: session setting, entry behavior, settle time, resting posture, surface or cleanup note.
+Record for 3 days before deciding: session setting, entry behavior, settle time, resting posture, and any surface or cleanup note.

 Most failed trials come from one of five problems: the surface feels colder than expected, the frame sounds unstable, the comfort layer moves, the size feels restrictive, or the bed ends up in the wrong location.